namba06530/OpenParental/docs/README.md

 - No data sent outside the machine by default.
 - Logs and quotas remain local.
 - Parents remain responsible for supervision.
+- Encrypted storage of sensitive data.
+- Regular security audits and updates.

 ## 📚 Detailed Documentation